dwei30/Robotic-Arm/README.md

 # Robotic-Arm
 This project demonstrates the development of a simple robotic arm control interface for basic pick and place tasks.
-The arm will be powered by three servomotors, with two used for moving the arm and one for the gripper.
-I will also design a simple control interface featuring two knobs to adjust the arm's position and a button to open and close the gripper.
+The arm is powered by three servomotors, with two used for moving the arm and one for the gripper.
+The arm also features a simple control interface featuring two knobs to adjust the arm's position and a button to open and close the gripper.

 ## Features